Phylum: Basidiomycota - Class: Agaricomycetes - Order: Agaricales - Family: Hygrophoraceae

 Habitat & Ecological role

-August to November in Britain and Ireland.
+August to December (often fruiting after the first of the winter frosts) in Britain and Ireland.

 Fascinated by Fungi, 2nd Edition, Pat O'Reilly 2016, reprinted by Coch-y-bonddu Books in 2022.

 Funga Nordica: 2nd edition 2012.
 Edited by Knudsen, H. & Vesterholt, J. ISBN 9788798396130

 Dictionary of the Fungi; Paul M. Kirk, Paul F. Cannon, David W. Minter and J. A. Stalpers; CABI, 2008

 Taxonomic history and synonym information on these pages is drawn from many sources but in particular from the British Mycological Society's GB Checklist of Fungi.

 This page includes pictures kindly contributed by David Kelly.